-By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest contiguous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan.
+By some twist of historical fate, the repository of thousands of artifacts and relics from the world’s longest continuous civilization – 5,000 years as the Chinese proudly claimed – could be found in Taiwan, not in China.
 For this reason, I received marching orders from my sister via Facebook to visit the National Palace Museum in Taipei.
 “All the cultural heritage of China under one roof,” was her pitch, echoed by my Taiwanese friend, Sam, who offered to take me there.

 The collection was massive.
 Save for the mainstays, it was possible not to see the same display each visit as the items were rotated every few months.
 Thousands more were hidden in storage, some would most likely never see the light of day.

 We commenced the tour at the museum’s most famous art work: a sculpture of braised pork belly.
 My sister could only be pulling my leg; the mere thought sounded ridiculous.
 But lo and behold, all two inches of the Meat-Shaped Stone lay on display.
 Upon closer inspection, the details jumped at me.
 This piece of jasper showed all the tenderness, variegation, and delicacy of pork.
 The likeness was astonishing: the layers of fat and meat, the sheen of oil, even the pores on the skin were recreated in stone.

 For what purpose this centuries-old sculpture was made, I never knew.
 All it conveyed was how the Chinese elevated food to an art form.
 Alas, the museum’s other famous food sculpture, the Jadeite Cabbage, was fielded elsewhere that day.